-Alan K. Henrikson is Lee E. Dirks Professor of Diplomatic History and the Director of Diplomatic Studies at The Fletcher School of Law and Diplomacy, Tufts University, where he teaches American diplomatic history, contemporary U.S.-European relations, and the history, theory, and practice of diplomacy.
+Alan K. Henrikson is the Lee E. Dirks Professor of Diplomatic History Emeritus and founding Director of Diplomatic Studies at The Fletcher School of Law and Diplomacy, Tufts University, where he taught American diplomatic history, contemporary U.S.-European relations, global political geography, and the history, theory, and practice of diplomacy.
 During the academic year 2010-2011 he was Fulbright Schuman Professor of US-EU Relations at the College of Europe in Bruges.
+In November 2014, March 2015, and April 2017 he taught at the Estonian School of Diplomacy in Tallinn.
+In the autumn of 2016 he lectured at the Australian National University in Canberra and for the National University of Vietnam in Ho Chi Minh City and at the Diplomatic Academy of Vietnam in Hanoi.

-In November 2014 and March 2015 he lectured at the Estonian School of Diplomacy in Tallinn.
-In August 2009 he was Guest Lecturer in diplomatic studies at the University of Pretoria.
-In November 2005 he was Visiting Professor at the European Commission in Brussels where he taught a course for Commission officials on “American Foreign Policy Making.”
+In August 2009 he was Guest Lecturer in diplomatic studies, discussing also U.S. relations with countries in the southern African region, at the University of Pretoria.
+In November 2005 he was Visiting Professor at the European Commission in Brussels where he taught a course on “American Foreign Policy Making” for Commission officials.
 During the Spring of 2003 he was Fulbright/Diplomatic Academy Visiting Professor of International Relations at the Diplomatische Akademie in Vienna.
 He has been an Associate and a Visiting Scholar at the Weatherhead Center for International Affairs at Harvard University, where he also has served as Counselor on Canadian Affairs.
 During 1986-1987 he was Lloyd I. Miller Visiting Professor of Diplomatic History and Scholar-in-Residence at the Center for the Study of Foreign Affairs in the Foreign Service Institute of the United States Department of State.
-He also has been Visiting Professor at the National Institute of Defense Studies in Tokyo and United Nations Development Programme (UNDP) Visiting Professor of Diplomatic History at the China Foreign Affairs University in Beijing.
+He also has taught as Visiting Professor at the National Institute of Defense Studies in Tokyo and as United Nations Development Programme (UNDP) Visiting Professor of Diplomatic History at the China Foreign Affairs University in Beijing.

-He has written widely on the history and current problems of American foreign policy, U.S.-European Union relations, and the role of the North Atlantic Treaty Organization.
-His writings also have addressed Nordic/Arctic geostrategic issues, the Canadian-U.S.-Mexican “continental” relationship, the diplomacy of Caribbean island countries and other small states, the geographical “mental maps” of American foreign policy makers, and the “consensus” procedures developed in international organizations and multilateral diplomacy—the subject of Negotiating World Order: The Artisanship and Architecture of Global Diplomacy.
-Recent publications of his include: “Air-Age Globalism,” in The History of Cartography, Vol. 6 (2015); “The Role of Enablers in Contemporary Conflicts—and the Enabling of Diplomats to Respond to Them: An American Perspective,” Comparative Politics [Moscow] (2014); “Sovereignty, Diplomacy, and Democracy: The Changing Character of ‘International’ Representation,” The Fletcher Forum of World Affairs (2013); “United States Contemporary Diplomacy: Implementing a Foreign Policy of ‘Engagement,’” in Diplomacy in a Globalizing World (2012); “Global Challenges for a Global NATO,” Journal of Southeastern European Security Strategy and Transatlantic Leadership (2011); “The Northern Mind in American Diplomacy,” The Fletcher Forum of World Affairs (2010); “FDR and the ‘World-wide Arena,’” in FDR’s World: War, Peace an Legacies (2008); “The Diplomacy of Small States: The Case of Jordan,” Jordan Journal of International Affairs (2008); “The Washington Diplomatic Corps,” in The Diplomatic Corps as an Institution of International Society (2007); What Can Public Diplomacy Achieve?
+He has written widely on the history and current problems of American foreign policy, U.S.-European Union relations, and the origins and international role of NATO.
+His writings also have addressed Nordic/Arctic geostrategic issues, the Canadian-U.S.-Mexican “continental” relationship, the diplomacy of Caribbean island countries and other small states, the geographical “mental maps” of American foreign policy makers, and the “consensus” procedures developed in the multilateral diplomacy of international organizations—the subject of the volume Negotiating World Order: The Artisanship and Architecture of Global Diplomacy.
+Other publications of his include: “United States Contemporary Diplomacy: Implementing a Foreign Policy of ‘Engagement,’” in Diplomacy in a Globalizing World: Theories and Practices (2013, 2017); “Historical Forms of US-European Cooperation: Combination or ‘Only’ Coordination?”
+European Foreign Affairs Review (2016); “Global Challenges for a Global NATO,” Journal of Southeastern European Security Strategy and Transatlantic Leadership (2011); “The Northern Mind in American Diplomacy,” The Fletcher Forum of World Affairs (2010); “FDR and the ‘World-wide Arena,’” in FDR’s World: War, Peace an Legacies (2008); “The Diplomacy of Small States: The Case of Jordan,” Jordan Journal of International Affairs (2008); “The Washington Diplomatic Corps,” in The Diplomatic Corps as an Institution of International Society (2007); What Can Public Diplomacy Achieve?
 (2006); “Diplomacy’s Possible Futures,” The Hague Journal of Diplomacy (2006); “Niche Diplomacy in the World Public Arena: The Global ‘Corners’ of Canada and Norway,” in The New Public Diplomacy: Soft Power in International Relations (2005); The Future of Diplomacy?
 Five Projective Visions (2005); “The Geography of Diplomacy,” in The Geography of War and Peace (2005); “Good Neighbour Diplomacy Revisited,” in Holding the Line: Borders in a Global World (2005); and “Diplomacy and Small States in Today’s World,” in In Face of Man, Vol. 2, The Dr. Eric Williams Memorial Lectures (2005).

+A native of Iowa, Alan Henrikson received A.B., A.M., and Ph.D. degrees in History from Harvard University where he was a Harvard National Scholar and a Danforth Graduate Fellow.
+He also holds B.A. and M.A. degrees from the University of Oxford, where he read Philosophy-Politics-and-Economics (P.-P.-E.) at Balliol College as a Rhodes Scholar.
+He studied as well at the International Summer School of the University of Oslo.
 He is a past President of the United Nations Association of Greater Boston (UNA-GB) and member of the National Council of the United Nations Association of the United States of America (UNA-USA).
-He has served as a Vice President of the World Affairs Council of Boston and as a member of the Board of Directors of the Boston Committee on Foreign Relations.
+He has served as a Vice President of the World Affairs Council of Boston and on the Board of Directors of the Boston Committee on Foreign Relations.
 He is a member of the Council on Foreign Relations in New York.